 My poor cloth diapers!
-I am a bit of a baby-er when it comes to them.
+I (used to be, now I just don’t have the time or inclination) am a bit of a baby-er when it comes to them.
 I use loop fabric on the tabs to keep them from forming chains in the wash.
 I hang to dry.
 I’ve even been known to use a lingerie bag when washing my ‘special’ cloth diapers.
 How could they survive this?
 How could I survive this?
 The SMELL…oh the smell..it wasn’t just ammonia…it was pure grossness that was enough to almost knock me over!
 How could I have let it get this bad, I mean, I write a cloth diaper blog for goodness sake!?

 It’s a combination of factors really…I could make a bunch of excuses…but instead I’ll just be honest.
 I didn’t feel like washing them.

 I couldn’t smell anything and I still had ones I could use on Sophia.
 The pressure wasn’t really on until I was finally down to my last three cloth diapers.
 This took a full SIX days.
 And now you are going to be surprised because then I did it again…I know, I know…